This post was originally published on June 1, 2012, and has been updated. The last previous update was June 4, 2021.

 Here’s what the formatting for the above looks like in the editor.

-A professional profile card includes pertinent information about you, or the group or organization you represent.
-Things to consider including in your profile are a good avatar, some information about you, your roles and responsibilities (if appropriate), and contact information.
+A professional profile card includes pertinent information about you or the group or organization you represent.
+Things to consider including in your profile are a good photo, some information about you, your roles and responsibilities, and contact information.

 You can make your profile as long as you want, but it needn’t be a full biography or resume – just the important facts that will help others identify who you are.
 Here’s a colleague’s biography to see as an example: